 I sat up all night crying about it- which seems so silly to admit now but is true.
 I don’t know why a big decision like that brings me so much unbelievable angst but it does.
 I was physically torturing myself.
-There was all this logic and good will and then there was my gut that was telling me Tuesday, even though I was terrified of surgery.
+There was all this logic and goodwill and then there was my gut that was telling me Tuesday, even though I was terrified of surgery.
 I was losing my mind when all I had to do was follow my heart, but I couldn’t.
-That was until your Papa sat me down in the morning and told me that all I had to do was take some action and see what happened.
+Not until your Papa sat me down in the morning and told me that all I had to do was take some action and see what happened.
 Just find out if we can even switch it to Thursday- then you’ll know and you’ll feel better- he wisely suggested.
 So I did.
 And Dr. Dwight said that if his doctor friend, Dr. Bochner gave me an ultrasound and said it was okay to wait until Thursday- then it was okay with him.
-I went into see Dr. Bochner right away.
-He took one look on the ultra sound and said not only was it not okay that I wait until Thursday he wanted me to go straight to the hospital right then and there.
+I went to see Dr. Bochner right away.
+He took one look at the ultrasound and said not only was it not okay that I wait until Thursday he wanted me to go straight to the hospital right then and there.

 He said my fluids were dangerously low and my placenta was looking haggard (not his words).

 I told him and Dr. Dwight that I wanted to talk to my husband first but that I would check in as soon as possible.
 They both looked hesitant but said okay.

 I left feeling super excited and relieved, not only were we finally going to be able to meet you but I didn’t have to make any stupid decisions anymore!